-This is an Educational EXTRA! (today’s Keys blog was earlier) Please pay respect to those who’ve giving us our freedom that we as Americans are so proud of.
+This is an Educational EXTRA! (today’s Keys blog will be later) Please pay respect to those who’ve giving us our freedom that we as Americans are so proud of.

 Here’s how the tradition started: Memorial Day began with families wanting to honor fallen Civil War soldiers.
 Over the years it’s evolved in observing all American soldiers of all wars.
 First called Decoration Day — so named because families decorated graves of fallen soldiers with flowers.
 The idea came from Henry Welles, a druggist in Waterloo, New York.
 The holiday’s name was changed to Memorial Day in 1882.
 Nearly a century later in 1971, President Richard Nixon officially declared the day a federal holiday.
 And now you know the rest of the story!